-Independence of the Board
+Independence of the Board of Directors

 The Nasdaq listing standards require that a majority of the members of our Board must qualify as "independent," as affirmatively determined by the Board.
 The standards provide that a director is independent if, in the opinion of that company's board of directors, such person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
-The Board consults with our legal counsel to ensure that the Board's determinations are consistent with relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent Nasdag listing standards as in effect from time to time.
+The Board consults with our legal counsel to ensure that the Board's determinations are consistent with relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent Nasdaq listing standards, as in effect from time to time.
 The Board annually reviews the independence of our directors, taking into account all relevant facts and circumstances.
 In its most recent review, the Board considered all facts and circumstances that our Board deemed relevant in determining their independence.

 Applying these standards, the Board has affirmatively determined that the following five current directors are independent directors within the meaning of the applicable Nasdaq listing standards: Jack Ball, Gisele Dion, Don Hardison, Vera Imper, Ph.D. and Deborah Neff.
-The Board also affirmatively determined that Theresa Cameron and Feng Deng, whose terms on the Board expired on June 1, 2022, were independent directors within the meaning of the applicable Nasdaq listing standards when they served on the Board.
-The Board found that none of these directors had a material or other disqualifying relationship with us.
+The Board has also affirmatively determined that director nominee, Michael Holder, is independent within the meaning of the applicable Nasdaq listing standards.
+The Board found that none of these directors or director nominees had a material or other disqualifying relationship with us.

-Board Leadership Structure
+Board of Directors Leadership Structure

-The Board is currently chaired by our President and Chief Executive Officer, Dr. Jiang.
+The Board is currently chaired by our Chief Executive Officer and President, Dr. Jiang.
 The Board has also appointed Mr. Ball as lead independent director.